 The Mine Plan provides an opportunity for senior mine managers to earn cash bonuses.
 Bonuses earned under the Mine Plan are determined and paid quarterly to the participants.
 Certain participants may elect to defer all or part of their quarterly cash bonuses under the VNQDC Plan.
 Participants in the Mine Plan may further elect to have his or her deferred cash bonus credited to an account with deferred common shares.
-Each year participants under the Mine Plan must make their bonus exchange shares election (for the four quarters of that year).
-Such elections must be made by December 31 of the year prior to the year in which the quarterly bonuses are earned.
-As with the participants electing bonus exchange shares under the MPI Plan, participants under the Mine Plan electing bonus exchange shares will receive or be credited with restricted bonus match shares in an amount of 25 percent of the bonus exchange shares with the same five-year vesting period.
+Each year participants under the Mine Plan must make their bonus exchange shares election (for the four quarterly bonuses are earned.
+As with the participants electing bonus exchange shares under the MPI Plan, participants under the Mine Plan electing bonus exchange shares under the MPI Plan, participants under the Mine Plan electing bonus exchange shares under the MPI Plan, participants under the Mine Plan electing bonus exchange shares will receive or be credited with restricted bonus match shares in an amount of 25 percent of the bonus exchange shares with the same five-year vesting period.